Chris-Mooney852/Ratanotes/DESIGN.md

 1. The user navigates to the Calendar view (e.g., by pressing `c`).
 2. The current month is displayed.
 Days with existing notes are highlighted.
 3. The user can use the arrow keys (`←`, `→`, `↑`, `↓`) to navigate between days.
-4. Pressing `<Enter>` on a selected day opens the corresponding daily note in the editor.
-If no note exists, a new one is created for that day.
+4. Pressing `<Enter>` on a selected day opens the corresponding daily note in Neovim.
+If no note exists, a new one is created for that day before opening.

 ### 6.6.
 Adding a New Task
 1. The user navigates to the Tasks view (e.g., by pressing `T`).